pnlbwh/TBSS/docs/TUTORIAL.md

     -o OUTDIR, --outDir OUTDIR
-                        where all outputs are saved in an organized manner, for separate/future nonFA TBSS--it must be the same as that of previous FA TBSSwhere all outputs are saved in an organized manner
+                        where all outputs are saved in an organized manner, for separate/future nonFA TBSS--it must be the same as that of previous FA TBSS where all outputs are saved in an organized manner

     --studyTemplate     create all of template, templateMask, skeleton, skeletonMask, and skeletonMaskDst